 Over the past two billion years, the Grand Canyon has been shaped into what it is today thanks to the Colorado River and erosion.
 It is 277 miles long, about eighteen miles wide, and over a mile deep; it is literally a giant hole in the ground.
-Most of the canyon lies within Grand Canyon National Park, which is only in Arizona, but there are also parts located within the Kaibab National Forest, the Hualapai Indian Reservation, the Navajo Nation, the Havasupai Indian Reservation, and the Grand Canyon-Parashant National Monument.
+Most of the landmark lies within Grand Canyon National Park, which is only in Arizona, but there are also parts located within the Kaibab National Forest, the Hualapai Indian Reservation, the Navajo Nation, the Havasupai Indian Reservation, and the Grand Canyon-Parashant National Monument.
 The Colorado River runs through and touches seven states.
 Here, there are thousands of species of plants and animals that can be found.
 It also contains some of the oldest exposed rock on Earth.

 The landmark is divided into the South and North Rim.
 The South Rim is the most popular, bringing it about ninety percent of the tourists due to the fact that it is easily accessible from major cities like Flagstaff, Williams, and Las Vegas.
 North Rim is located very close to Utah but it is not quite as accessible.
 Ten miles separate the two rims as the crow flies but to access it, you must hike over twenty miles through difficult rails or drive over 200 miles via the dangerous, winding roads.
 The North Rim is often closed in the winter months due to the treacherous conditions.

 Theodore Roosevelt successfully established the Grand Canyon National Monument in 1908, though its history dates back millions of years.